FherStk/DocumentPlagiarismChecker/README.md

  ### Roadmap:
 - [ ] Configuration file: some settings will be able to be established inside this file (comparators to use or ignore, folders, extensions, outputs, etc.).
 - [ ] Sample file: the ability to set a sample file that will be used to ignore some comparisons, useful to exclude some homework statement from the plagiarism matching result.
+- [ ] Threshold: each comparator will have its own default threshold in order to alert when a comparisson result exceeded it, so only plagiarism alerts will be displayed to the user depending of the output detail level.
+It will be possible to change the default threshold value using the configuration file.
 ### Changelog:
 - v0.1.0.0 - 02/12/2018: Initial release.